lockss/lockss-rtd-manual/docs/introduction/primer.rst

 .. rubric:: Footnotes

+.. [#fn-lcap]

+   Formely Library Audit Content Protocol.

+.. [#fn-warc]

-.. [#fn-warc] This is an implementation detail; to be stored, content does not have to be Web-harvested nor to be submitted as WARC files originally.
+   This is an implementation detail; to be stored, content does not have to be Web-harvested nor to be submitted as WARC files originally.